Defined benefit pension schemes explained

 Privacy promise: We will never share your data or spam you.

-A defined benefit pension scheme is one where the amount paid to you is set using a formula by how many years you’ve worked and the salary you’ve earned rather than the value of your investments
+A defined benefit pension scheme is one where the amount paid to you is set using a formula based on by how many years you’ve worked for your employer and the salary you’ve earned rather than the value of your investments

 If you work or have worked for a large employer or in the public sector, you may have a defined benefit pension